timescale/docs/ai/python-interface.md

 Indexing speeds up queries over your data.
 By default, we set up indexes to query your data by the UUID and the metadata.

-But to speed up similarity search based on the embeddings, you have to create additional indexes.
+To speed up similarity search based on the embeddings, you have to create additional indexes.

 Note that if performing a query without an index, you will always get an